telerik/xaml-docs/knowledge-base/kb-chat-showing-message-desktop-alert.md

 ## Solution

-Handle the __SendMessage__ event of the RadChat, create a [RadDesktopAlert]({%slug raddesktopalert-getting-started%}) and set its Content to a new __MessageGroupViewModel__.
+Handle the __SendMessage__ event of the RadChat control, create a [RadDesktopAlert]({%slug raddesktopalert-getting-started%}) and set its Content to a new __MessageGroupViewModel__.
 We are going to use the __MessageGroup__ control to display the new message in the alert, however it can be replaced by a custom DataTemplate as well.

 #### __[XAML]__
 {{region kb-chat-showing-message-desktop-alert-0}}